HBS20X - Saw DEXTER - Free user manual and instructions

 - Lower the saw band guide (5) onto the workpiece. (see 8.9)

-- In many cases it is helpful to roughly saw curves and corners approximately 6 mm from the line.
+- In many cases it is helpful to roughly saw curves and corners approximately 6mm from the line.

 - If it is necessary to saw curves that are too tight for the saw band used, auxiliary cuts must be sawn up to the front face of the curve.
-The nal radius can be subsequently sawn out.
+The final radius can be subsequently sawn out.

-10.4 Executing cuts using the cutting gauge
+10.4 Executing cuts using the cutting gauge (fig. 22 + fig. 23)

 - Set transverse cutting gauge (25) to the desired angle (see 8.16)